The Tale of the Fisherman and the Fish: Grimms' Tales

 Several notable scholars believe that Pushkin's is an original tale based on the Grimms' tale, "The Fisherman and His Wife".
 (Note: With David Naumovich Medrish|D. N. Medrish also opining that "we have folklore texts that arose under the indisputable Pushkin influence".)

 Mark Azadovsky wrote monumental articles on Pushkin's sources, his nurse "Arina Rodionovna", and the "Brothers Grimm" demonstrating that tales recited to Pushkin in his youth were often recent translations propagated "word of mouth to a largely unlettered peasantry", rather than tales passed down in Russia, as John Bayley explains.

 Still, in Bayley's estimation, the derivative nature does not diminish the reader's ability to appreciate "The Fisherman and the Fish" as "pure folklore", though at a lesser scale than other masterpieces.
-In a similar vein, Sergei Mikhailovich Bondi emphatically accepted Azadovsky's verdict on Pushkin's use of Grimm material, but emphasized that Pushkin still crafted Russian fairy tales out of them.
+In a similar vein, Sergei Mikhailovich Bondi emphatically accepted Azadovsky's verdict on Pushkin's use of Grimm material, but emphasized that Pushkin still crafted Russian fairytales out of them.

-In a draft version, Pushkin has the fisherman's wife wishing to be the Roman Pope, thus betraying his influence from the Brother Grimms' telling, where the wife also aspires to be a she-Pope.
+In a draft version, Pushkin has the fisherman's wife wishing to be the Roman Pope, thus betraying his influence from the Brothers Grimm's telling, where the wife also aspires to be a she-Pope.